The Grill – Albuquerque, New Mexico

 The Grill is the brainchild of veteran restaurateur Phillip “Phil” Chavez, a man who knows and likes burgers as much as he likes bussing, or at least that’s the impression you might get in reading the menu’s claim of “food so good, you’ll wanna kiss the cook!”
 Before opening The Grill, Chavez operated grill-oriented family restaurants in Gallup as well as Shiprock and Farmington.

 The Grill launched initially on the far western fringes of the Duke City just east of 98th Street and was then called “Grandpa’s Grill.”
 From the restaurants east-facing windows you were treated to some of the very best views of the Sandia Mountains and downtown Albuquerque.
 At night, the panoramic view of the city lights were absolutely inspirational.
+Alas, the location made for a rather lengthy drive for all but residents of Albuquerque’s West Mesa.

 In July, 2011, Grandpa’s Grill moved to Menaul (next door to Jennifer James 101) and rechristened itself “The Grill.”
 The Grill remained on Menaul for nearly six years before relocating to much more capacious digs on San Mateo, a venue easily four times larger than its predecessor.
 Interior walls are festooned with thematic pieces–everything from kitchen related bric-a-brac to sports memorabilia.
 Much of it donated by patrons of the popular restaurant.
 Old-fashioned coffee makers, blenders and other appliances make for interesting reminiscences among us seasoned diners and for strange curiosities among the Y-generation crowd.